 This controller is a very popular choice for PC gaming, since this controller works with more PC games natively since Xinput support is far more common.
 While this controller is compatible with most games, it does not support DirectInput.

-Note: Windows 10 is requires to use this feature.
+Note: Windows 10/11 is required to use this feature.

 Custom mapping can be used with this controller in the Xbox Accessories application and two maps can be saved to the controller.

-While Windows 10 is required to make NEW maps (and clean up a used controller), the maps on the controller can be used in Windows 7/8.x operating systems.
+While Windows 10/11 is required to make NEW maps (or clean up used controllers), the existing maps on the controller can be used in Windows 7/8.x operating systems.

-If you purchase a used controller for PC use, the controller can be reset on a Windows 10 PC or Xbox One console.
+If you purchase a used controller for PC use, the controller can be reset on a Windows 10/11 PC or Xbox One console.
 If you do not have either available, ask the seller to do this, or see if someone can do it for you if you do not own a Windows 10/11 PC.